Christmas Must Be Tonight

 Many parents have sensed the same elation as did Robbie Robertson.
 When mine and Gena’s son, Andrew, was born one April day in ’86, it seemed I flew to the waiting room to tell family members.
 My mother said she had never seen me so happy.
 True enough; no one had.

 “Christmas Must Be Tonight” was recorded during the sessions for The Band’s Northern Lights -Southern Cross album, released in late ’75.
-The album was essentially the group’s last cohesive studio collection and would have served as a more proper setting for “Christmas Must Be Tonight,” which would not be made available until the March ’77 release of Islands, a few months after The Band’s farewell performance in San Francisco.
-The song would have been welcomed with open arms, especially by those of us working at the Atlanta Peaches Records and Tapes, during the ’75 holiday season.
+The album was the group’s last cohesive studio collection and would have served as a more proper setting for “Christmas Must Be Tonight,” which would not be made available until the March ’77 release of Islands, a few months after The Band’s farewell performance in San Francisco.
+The song would have been welcomed with open arms, especially by those of us working at the Atlanta Peaches Records and Tapes during the ’75 Christmas season.

 As Christmas Day drew closer, it meant that soon we wouldn’t have to hear Greg Lake’s “I Believe in Father Christmas” dozens of times each work shift.
-The bassist for Emerson Lake and Palmer had just released his solo single and decision-makers at his label, Atlantic Records, did backflips to promote it.
-Lyrically, the song isn’t an endorsement of the Christmas message and that’s fine.
-It’s a big world out there and perspectives are shaped by environment and what’s experienced.
+The bassist for Emerson Lake and Palmer had just released his solo single and decision-makers at his label, Atlantic Records, did back flips to promote it.
+Lyrically, the song isn’t an endorsement of the Christmas message and that’s fine; it’s a big world out there and perspectives are shaped by environment and what’s experienced.
 But the song’s bombastic production set up against Lake’s preening vocal was too much.
 It’s a hazard when rock stars want their songs to sound like Tchaikovsky’s 1812 Overture.